 The idea was to bring about change as from June 16 onwards; to make sure that everybody was against Afrikaans being pushed down our throats.
 That was the rallying point… the apartheid regime made a mistake.
 They gave us something to rally ourselves around.”
 Remembering 1976: the Soweto uprising and beyond (www.hsrc.ac.za)

 Regardless of whether or not there exists a direct connection between the events of the 16th June 1976, and the political climate in Durban at the time, there is no doubt that the influence of Steve Biko and Rick Turner had a profound impact on South Africa.
-Sadly both of these brilliant young men died at the hands of the apartheid state, with Biko killed whilst in police custody in September 1977, and Rick Turner assassinated just a few months later in January 1978.
+Sadly both of these brilliant young men died at the hands of the apartheid state – Biko was killed whilst in police custody in September 1977 and Turner assassinated just a few months later in January 1978.

 The former offices of South African Students Organisation, located at 86 Beatrice Street (now Charlotte Maxeke Street) form part of the Durban Liberation Heritage Route.